vaporif/axelar-relayer-core/README.md

 ## Internal Relayer Architecture

-The relayer is designed as 4 components: 2 ingestors & 2 subscribers - 1 for each chain (Axelar/amplifier API and the connecting chain)
+The relayer is designed as 4 components: 2 ingesters & 2 subscribers - 1 for each chain (Axelar/amplifier API and the connecting chain)

 1. **Supervisor**(optional):